Key Takeaways

 If you’re familiar with 97th Floor, you know that we practice an HR management strategy called ROWE, which stands for Results Only Work Environment.
-In fact, this month marks two years since we officially became a ROWE Certified Organization.
+In fact, we’ve become a ROWE Certified Organization.
 While ROWE isn’t all that our culture is, it definitely is the first aspect of our culture that people think of.

-I’m fine with that.
-After all, the autonomy we give our employees is one of the things that really sets 97th Floor apart.
+The autonomy a results oriented culture gives our employees is one of the things that really sets 97th Floor apart.
 That said, it feels like there might be some misconception about what the reality of ROWE really entails.
-I’ve heard non-97th Floor employees describe ROWE as being all about working remotely from sun-soaked vacation spots, sipping icy drinks and brushing sand off of your keyboard while you tackle your tasks — or throwing decorum to the wind, and working from your couch while wrapped in an old blanket.
+I’ve heard non-97th Floor employees describe our results oriented culture as being all about working remotely from sun-soaked vacation spots, sipping icy drinks and brushing sand off of your keyboard while you tackle your tasks — or throwing decorum to the wind, and working from your couch while wrapped in an old blanket.

 But while it’s true that all of us at 97th Floor have the freedom to do both of those (I know I have a few times with the former… and, yes, maybe a couple of times with the latter), that doesn’t mean that the perceived opposite (working 9–5 in the office) isn’t also ROWE.
 In fact, sometimes a standard 9–5 employee is more ROWE focused than the guy who’s working from the beach (or the living room).